27 Interesting Facts about Equatorial Guinea

 6. The Spanish settled in Río Muni on mainland Equatorial Guinea in 1844, then renamed the colony the Western African Territories in 1904 before renaming it Spanish Guinea.

-8. The flag of Equatorial Guinea is made up of horizontal stripes of green, white and red, with a blue triangle on the left and the national coat of arms in the centre.
-The blue stands for the sea, while green stands for vegetation, white for peace, and red for the blood shed during the liberation struggle.
+8. The flag of Equatorial Guinea is made up of horizontal stripes of green, white, and red, with a blue triangle on the left and the national coat of arms in the center.
+The blue stands for the sea, while green stands for vegetation, white for peace, and red for the bloodshed during the liberation struggle.

 The flag of Equatorial Guinea